manasajayasri/manasajayasri/README.md

 Here are some ideas to get you started:-->

-🔭 I’m Manasa, currently a student pursuing B.tech in Computer Science looking to improve my skills in Front-end development
+🔭 I’m Manasa, currently a student pursuing B.tech in Computer Science looking to improve my skills in Front-end development.